- Joist isolator designed to match similar name brand versions

 Resonance issues are created in floating floors with u-channel.
 One resonance issue is from the air cavity created over an existing sub-floor, commonly referred to as a retrofit installation or triple leaf.
 This problem is unavoidable with this type of floating floor, but the effects can be minimized by insulating the new joist cavity with basic fiberglass sized to fit.
 The other resonance issue can be avoided by maintaining 16” on center spacing of the joists and each IsoJoist as well as installing at least two 1/2” layers of plywood or similar mass over the isolated assembly.
 Without proper spacing, absorption, and significant mass over the IsoJoist floor, you will create what is essentially a drum for a floor.

-Because of the issues listed above, we recommend the use of thick rubber underlayment in place of the IsoJoist or other u-channel products.
-The Shore A durometer of GenieMat RST is 40, an ideal softness rating for rubber isolation, and the thickness of the RST-12 is equal to the base of the IsoJoist.
-Also, an air cavity is not created when using rubber underlayment, so the resonance issues described above are avoided.
+Because of the issues listed above, we recommend the use of the Acoustic Sleeper for decoupling your floor.
+Otherwise thick rubber underlayment instead of a decoupled floor.
+The Shore A durometer of GenieMat RST and the Acoustic Sleeper is 40, an ideal softness rating for rubber isolation.
+Both products would be more efficient in isolating, cost less, and provide a thinner assembly profile overall.
+The advantage with the GenieMat RST is that an air cavity is not created when using rubber underlayment, thus the resonance issues described above are avoided.